ksw7564/node2vec_CVE/README.md

 data_file is CVE -> Pretreatment

+# ngram_idmapingPy
+This is a file that maps to pre-processed data.
+It's exactly a reverse index job.
+Because cve data file is large, it is to proceed using reverse index.

 # 5yr.py
 Use this file to create a node2vec model.
 This file uses a machined dataset file (five_cos.csv, 5 year_inverted.csv).
 The node2vec generation variable was determined by a number of experiments that I think are most accurate.
 And tried to interact with distant nodes by taking advantage of the graph's characteristics.

 # elbow.py and visualize_silhouette.py